-1.1.
+- 1.1.
 The NCAA bans substances by class.
 Related compounds are included in the class due to their pharmacological action and/or chemical structure.
-No substance in a banned-substance class may be used regardless of whether it is specifically listed as an example, unless specifically exempted.

-1.1.1.
-The definition of positive for the following substances is: for caffeine, if the concentration in urine exceeds 15 micrograms/ml; for cannabinoids, if the concentration in the urine of THC metabolites is equal to or greater than the threshold established by the World Anti-Doping Agency; for testosterone, if the administration of testosterone or use of any other substance or manipulation has the result of increasing testosterone, or the ratio of testosterone to epitestosterone, or results in an adverse finding in confirmation testing.

-1.1.2.
-Evidence of the presence of a banned substance and/or metabolite in a student-athlete's urine will be determined by a WADA-accredited laboratory for the analysis of human doping control samples.

-1.2.
-The current NCAA list of banned-substance classes is available from the NCAA and at ncaa.org/drugtesting.
-In addition, other substances may be screened to gather data for making decisions as to whether additional substances should be added to the list of banned- substance classes.
-The NCAA Board of Governors will be responsible for reviewing and approving all revisions to the list of banned-substance classes.
+No substance in a banned-substance class may be used regardless of whether it is specifically listed as an example, unless specifically exempted. - 1.1.1.
+The definition of positive for the following substances is: for caffeine, if the concentration in urine exceeds 15 micrograms/ml; for cannabinoids, if the concentration in the urine of THC metabolites is equal to or greater than the threshold established by the World Anti-Doping Agency at the time of the test; for testosterone, if the administration of testosterone or use of any other substance or manipulation has the result of increasing testosterone, or the ratio of testosterone to epitestosterone, or results in an adverse finding in confirmation testing. - 1.1.2.
+Evidence of the presence of a banned substance and/or metabolite in a student-athlete's urine will be determined by a WADA-accredited laboratory for the analysis of human doping control samples. - 1.2.
+The current NCAA list of banned-substance classes is available in Chapter 1 of this resource and at ncaa. org/drugtesting.
+In addition, other substances may be screened to gather data for making decisions as to whether additional substances should be added to the list of banned-substance classes.